4LW 2018 - 2019

 Welcome to 4LW

 Welcome to our class page.
 Here you can access our weekly update, class spellings and homework.
-Our P.E. day is now Monday and the children will be indoors, so please ensure that they have appropriate kit.
-Our swimming day is now a Wednesday.
-Please remember to bring your swimming kit and warm clothes on Wednesdays, as it can be quite chilly walking to and from the swimming pool.
+Our P.E. day is now Tuesday and the children will be outdoors - weather dependent, so please ensure that they have appropriate kit.
+Please ensure that the children have appropriate P.E.
+Kit in school as we will also do P.E. on a Friday.

 My name is Mrs Whipp.
 I have been at Offley for five years now, having initially started as a maternity leave cover for Mrs McLoughlin.
 Before joining Offley, I taught at a variety of schools across both Cheshire and Manchester.
 My subject responsibility at school is Computing, which I love.
 Outside of school, I live with my husband and enjoy walking, drawing, photography and reading.
 As I love learning new things, I am currently learning to quilt.